chekz/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/manage_user_access.md

 1. Click the **Settings** > **Admin Users** tab in API Gateway Manager.
 2. Select **Password Policy enabled** to enable the password policy rules on this page.
 This is not selected by default.
 3. Configure the following in **PASSWORD RULES**:

    * **Password must not be equal to the account name**: The password cannot be identical to the admin user name.
 This is selected by default.
    * **Password must not be the reverse of the account name**: The password cannot be the reverse of the admin user name.
 This is selected by default.
    * **Password must not contain the account name**: The password cannot contain the admin user name.
 This is selected by default.
    * **Minimum password length**: The password must be the specified minimum length.
 Defaults to 4 characters.
 If no value is specified, this rule is disabled.
    * **Password history length**: Enter the number of previous passwords to be compared.
 Leave this field empty to disable this rule.
    * **Minimum character differences from last password**: Enter the minimum number of different characters from the last password.
 Leave this field empty to disable this rule.
    * **Password lifetime (days)**: Enter how long the password is valid for in days.
 Leave this field empty to disable password expiry.
 4. Configure the following in **PASSWORD COMPOSITION RULES**:

    * **Minimum uppercase characters**: Defaults to 1 uppercase alphabetic character.
    * **Minimum lowercase characters**: Defaults to 1 lowercase alphabetic character.
    * **Minimum numeric characters**: Defaults to 1 numeric character.
    * **Minimum special characters**: Defaults to 1 special character (`~!@#$%^&*()-_=+\[{}];:"",< >/?`).
    * If no value is specified in these fields, these rules are disabled.
 5. Click **Apply** when finished.

+### Configure a passphrase policy for admin users

+To configure the passphrases policy that applies to admin users for nodemanager and group passphrases, perform the following steps:

+1: